Pug Pit (Pitbull & Pug Mix): Info, Pictures, Characteristics & Facts

 You will also want to check their ears a few times a week for signs of infection, mites, and other debris.
 You can wipe their ears clean with a cotton ball or other soft cloth, and a dog ear cleaning solution.
 Additionally, you must check their teeth.
 Brushing as often as possible is recommended.
 This pup can have some gnarly puppy breath, so dental treats are also advised.

 Finally, you will need to trim their nails.
 A guillotine trimmer usually works best.
 How often this is done can vary.
-If you take you pooch out often, their nature will take longer to grow as they are being naturally filed down.
+If you take your pooch out often, their nails will take longer to grow as they are being naturally filed down.
 This is especially true if you live in a rural area where they are walking on a lot of pavement.
 As a general rule, if you can hear their nails clicking on the floor, you know it’s time to get down to business.

 Keep in mind, if you start a grooming routine when your dog is a puppy, they will get used to it quickly, and most even come to enjoy it.
 On the other hand, if you adopt an older dog who is not used to grooming, there is nothing wrong with seeking help.
 Trimming their nails can be especially tough.
 It’s better to get professional help than cut too far leaving your pet with a bad memory and a bleeding paw.